Tip jar

 Finally, ethical behaviour is important.
 Therefore:

-Don’t forget that the original excitement about AI was how it quickly and easily helped mediocre students imitate good students.
+Don’t forget that the original excitement about AI was how quickly and easily it helped mediocre students imitate good students.
 If this is your situation then I can understand why it is an exciting tool.
 But I am more interested in your personal development than your ability to mimic others.
 Therefore I resist pressure towards conformity and advocate authentic work that is accountable.
 I prefer Human Authenticity over Artificial Intelligence.